XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/currencies.md

 > As in more than 30 a day?
 No. It being a 2 month distribution?
 Yes.

-### My resources (Manpwr, Ammo, MRE, Parts) are uncomfortably low?
+### My resources (Manpower, Ammunitions, Rations, Parts) are uncomfortably low?
 Where can I get some?

 > Most efficient and consistent is logistics.
 Though you can get them through the shop, quest and event rewards, and random nodes.